Antissa is one of the best and most interesting of the traditional mountain villages of Lesvos.

 Lunch

-at Kostas in Campo Antissa is a
+at Kostas in Campo Antissa was a

 More